How to Find the Best Meal Replacement Shakes for Diverticulitis

 What Are the Best Meal Replacements for Diverticulitis?

-Among these ingredients are food additives and protein concentrates and isolates.
+Among the most problematic ingredients are food additives, dairy-based proteins, and protein concentrates and isolates.

-Avoid Food Additives
+🚫 Avoid Food Additives

-Regularly eating emulsifiers, thickeners, artificial sweeteners, and other additives can not only upset your stomach, but also alter the composition of your gut microbiome.
+Regularly eating emulsifiers, thickeners, and other ultra-processed additives can upset your stomach.

-Here is a list of the most common food additives in meal replacements:
+⚠️ Here is a list of the most common food additives in meal replacements:

 • acacia fiber